reuk/wayverb/docs_source/ray_tracer.md

 (@) $$\mu = \frac{4\pi c^3 t^2}{V}$$

-It can be seen that the mean occurrence is proportional to the square-inverse of the current time, producing an increase in event density over time.
+It can be seen that the mean occurrence is proportional to the square of the current time, producing an increase in event density over time.
 The first event occurs at time $t_0$: